 Three

-This story vividly depicts two different life philosophies.
-Whether it is a tribute to the visionary American businessman or a satire on his short-sightedness, a ridicule on the Mexican fisherman's lack of ambition or a praise on the wisdom of his leisurely and naturalistic lifestyle, you can draw your own conclusion.
-Many may see the Mexican fisherman as a lazy idler who lacks the desire to succeed.
-But is that so?
-Does his "enough for today" philosophy make no sense?
-If that was the prevailing philosophy of mankind, what would our world be like?
-Would not there be less competition and more harmony?
-Would not life be less stressful and more enjoyable?
-Would not there be less greed, waste, corruption, evil and more contentment, simplicity, honesty and good?
-Would not the sky be bluer, water clearer, resources more abundant and ecosystem more balanced?
-Would not the world be more peaceful?
-Would not man and nature be more harmonious?
+This story presents two competing life philosophies.
+Whether it celebrates the American businessman’s grand ambition or critiques his tunnel vision; whether it faults the Mexican fisherman’s lack of drive or praises his wisdom—it all depends on the reader.
+Some might view the fisherman as lazy or unmotivated.
+But is he?
+If his philosophy of "enough for today" were adopted universally, how would our world change?
+Would we see less competition and more harmony?
+Would life be less stressful and more joyful?
+Would there be lass greed, waste, corruption, harm, and more simplicity, honesty, contentment, and goodwill?
+Wouldn’t the skies be bluer, the waters clearer, resources more abundant, and ecosystems more balanced?
+Wouldn’t the world be more peaceful?

-I think the world needs more people like them because it simply cannot stand the devastation of materialism any more.
+I believe the world needs more people like them.
+Our planet simply cannot withstand the devastation of materialism any longer (see The World Needs a New Philosophy).

 No comments: